How to value a business: 6 proven valuation methods

 Liquidation value shows what you'd receive if you closed your business today and sold everything.

-This differs from book value because:
+This differs from book value:

-- Book value: Uses original purchase prices minus depreciation
+- book value: uses original purchase prices minus depreciation

-- Liquidation value: Uses current market selling prices
+- liquidation value: uses current market selling prices

 3. Earnings-based valuation

 Earnings-based valuation determines your business value by multiplying annual earnings by an industry multiplier.
-The formula is: value = earnings × multiplier.

 - medium (4–6x): established businesses with steady customers